FernandoZorek/speech-to-text-API/README.md

 ## Features

-- Folder Monitoring:
- - The Chokidar library is used to monitor the "files" folder for new additions.
- - When a new MP3 file is detected, the system triggers an event.
+- *Folder Monitoring*: The Chokidar library is used to monitor the "files" folder for new additions.
+When a new MP3 file is detected, the system triggers an event.

-- Speech-to-Text Conversion:
- - The Google Cloud Speech-to-Text API is used to convert the content of the MP3 file to text.
- - The converted text is stored in a variable.
+- *Speech-to-Text Conversion*: The Google Cloud Speech-to-Text API is used to convert the content of the MP3 file to text.
+The converted text is stored in a variable.

-- Database Storage:
- - The converted text and relevant information from the MP3 file (name, creation date, etc.) are saved to the MongoDB database.
+- *Database Storage*: The converted text and relevant information from the MP3 file (name, creation date, etc.) are saved to the MongoDB database.

-- Move File to Processed Folder:
- - After conversion and storage, the original MP3 file is moved to the "files-processed" folder.
+- *Move File to Processed Folder*: After conversion and storage, the original MP3 file is moved to the "files-processed" folder.

 ## Tech